Raising great kids takes work. My ten best parenting and grandparenting tips.

 They are kids.
 You are the adult.
 Respond as a well adjusted adult.
 Be firm, be calm, be consistent.

-9. Do not hover, over control, over parent, and run interference for your kids at school unless crime or something dangerous is happening.
+9. To raise great kids, do not hover, over control, over parent, and run interference for your kids at school unless crime or something dangerous is happening.

 If they forget their homework, let them suffer the consequences.
 Do not rescue them every time they mess up unless you were the cause of the problem.